Dalida (2005 film)

 Dalida is a 2005 French-Italian two-part television film directed by Joyce Buñuel.
-The film is about the life of French-Italian singer and actress Dalida.
+The film is about the life of Italian-French singer and actress Dalida.

 Plot

 The series deals with French-Italian singer Dalida, from her birth to Italian parents in Cairo, Egypt, to her long and successful singing career in Europe, Asia, America and Africa, until her tragic death in Paris, France.